Christopher Kippenberger

 Christopher Kippenberger is an American-German filmmaker, creative director, publisher, designer and visual artist.
+Kippenberger has been called "the most interesting man in car porn," and "the Terry Richardson of car videos."

 Biography

 Kippenberger began his career in San Francisco and Los Angeles as a post production specialist.
 He then relocated to Europe, later collaborating with Spike Jonze to help create vice.com predecessor VBS.tv and going on to found Studio Kippenberger.

 Studio Kippenberger

 Studio Kippenberger is the production arm of Chris Kippenberger’s practice.
-Headed by Kippenberger, the studio has worked with companies such as Bugatti, Porsche, Rolls-Royce, Mercedes-Benz, BMW, Vimeo, and Intel in recent years.
-In addition to content creation, Studio Kippenberger also specializes in digital strategy development, creative content placement and integrated brand consulting.
+Headed by Kippenberger, the studio has worked with Bugatti, Porsche, Rolls-Royce, Mercedes-Benz, BMW, Vimeo, and Intel in recent years.
+In addition to production, Studio Kippenberger provides marketing services.

-Filmmaking

 Studio Kippenberger's productions range from client-oriented shorts to the documentary portraits Isle of Man TT and Kart Kids.

-Isle of Man TT is a concise profile of the prestigious annual motorcycle race of the same name and its participants.
-In interviews with the event's most prominent racers and their teams, the film explores the circuit's sustained appeal in spite of its deadly reputation.
-Isle of Man TT was honored at the 2015 London Motor Film Festival.

-Featured on Nowness, Hypebeast, Highsnobiety, and others, Kippenberger's film Kart Kids is a look into the world of youth karting.
+Isle of Man TT is a profile of the annual motorcycle race of the same name and its participants.
+In interviews with the event's racers and their teams, the film explores the circuit's appeal in spite of its deadly reputation.
+Isle of Man TT was an official selection of the 2015 London Motor Film Festival.
+Kippenberger's film Kart Kids is a look into the world of youth karting.
 Profiling a selection of adolescent racers for over ten years, Kart Kids focuses the sport's high-stakes nature.